 Dogs poop.
 It’s what they do.
 Everybody poops.
 It’s your job to clean it up.
 It gets to the point where, based on the position of their tail, you can tell when your dog is going to poop.
 You are now a poop master.
 Congratulations.

 Dogs require a lot of it.
 As I’ve said before: Having a puppy is “like having a toddler who never really grows up that you can stow in a cage when you leave the house.”
 Forget about spontaneously going out of town for the weekend.
 Forget about running errands after work.
 These things can’t really happen with a dog.
 You have to plan ahead.

-They also need doctors.
-In two and a half years, my dog has been to the doctor three times more than I have, which is to say, she’s been to the vet three times and I need to take her in soon for her booster shots.
-Fortunately, I have an excellent vet who doesn’t charge a ton, but it’s still an expense.
+They also need medical attention.
+In two and a half years, my dog has been to the doctor three times more than I have, which is to say, she’s been to the veterinarian three times and I need to take her in soon for her booster shots.
+In almost every community, there are groups that give free vaccinations.
+You just have to look for them.

 4. Dogs have a lot of stuff.